muellermichel/Hybrid-Fortran/README.md

 * Hybrid Fortran maps your subroutines directly to CUDA Fortran subroutines, which leads to certain restrictions for subroutines calling, containing, or being called within GPU parallel regions:
 - subroutines being called within GPU parallel regions must reside in the same h90/H90 file as their caller.
-- subroutines containing or being called within GPU parallel regions must not contain DATA, SAVE, RECURSIVE, PURE or ELEMENTAL statements and must not be recursive.
+- subroutines containing or being called within GPU parallel regions must not contain `DATA`, `SAVE`, `RECURSIVE`, `PURE` or `ELEMENTAL` statements and must not be recursive.
 - subroutines may only contain one GPU parallel region.
 - subroutines containing or being called within GPU parallel regions may not call other subroutines containing parallel regions.
 This restriction, however, may soon be lifted because of recent improvements in CUDA 5.